-Grades First Occurrence Second Occurrence Third Occurrence or More Grades K-5 Grades 6-12 The teacher will address the student with evidence when the infraction occurs and notify parents/guardians/caregivers The student can receive a zero on the assignment, but may, at the teacher's sole discretion, set up an opportunity to re-do the assignment with supervision.
-The teacher will file an incident referral form with the Assistant Principal.
-All of the disciplinary action of the first occurrence will occur The student will receive an automatic zero on the assignment or test and no make-up work will be offered to compensate for lost points The teacher will file an incident referral form with the Assistant Principal, who will conference with the student and notify parents/guardians/caregivers All of the disciplinary action of the first occurrence will occur Assistant Principal will initiate a parent/guardian/ caregiver-student-counselor conference The student will receive one day of ISS
+Other appropriate consequences as determined by the principal 6-8 The teacher will address the student with evidence when the infraction occurs and notify parents/guardians/caregivers All of the disciplinary action of the first occurrence will occur The student will receive an automatic zero on the assignment or test and no All of the disciplinary action of the first occurrence will occur Assistant Principal will initiate a parent/guardian/ caregiver-student- The student can receive a zero on the assignment, but may, at the teacher's sole discretion, set up an opportunity to re-do the assignment with supervision.
+The teacher will file an incident referral form with the Assistant Principal. make-up work will be offered to compensate for lost points The teacher will file an incident referral form with the Assistant Principal, who will conference with the student and notify parents/guardians/caregivers counselor conference The student will receive one day of ISS 9-12 The teacher will address the student with evidence when the infraction occurs and notify parents/guardians/ caregivers The student can receive a zero on the assignment, but may, at the teacher's sole discretion, set up an opportunity to re-do the assignment with supervision.
+The teacher will file an incident referral form with the Assistant Principal All of the disciplinary action of the first occurrence will occur The student will receive an automatic zero on the assignment or test and no make-up work will be offered to compensate for lost points The teacher will file an incident referral form with the Assistant Principal, who will conference with the student and notify parents/guardians/caregivers All of the disciplinary action of the first occurrence will occur Assistant Principal will initiate a parent/guardian/caregiver-student-counselor conference The student will receive one day of ISS